 statement

-I am drawn to the pieces of our lives — traces, remnants, and overlooked elements — and to the ways we make sense of them through a constant process of mental and physical rearrangement.
+I am drawn to the pieces of our lives — traces, remnants, impressions — and to the ways we make sense of them through a constant process of mental and physical rearrangement.

-As a visual artist, I use the language of fragment: cutting, layering, tearing, and assembling my own handiwork.
-What emerges is a re-imagining — a shifting architecture of memory, intuition, and the quiet negotiation of belonging.
+As a visual artist, I use the language of fragment: cutting, layering, tearing, erasing, suggesting, assembling.
+What emerges is a re-imagining — a shifting architecture of memory and intuition, and the quiet negotiation of belonging.

 Trained as an architect, I am attuned to how structures hold both strength and fragility, and how space remembers.
-As a Portuguese immigrant, I have learned that migration shapes body and mind, leaving traces of absence, rupture, and adaptation.
-Between these sensibilities — building and displacing — gathered pieces become carriers of memory, identity, and resilience, each one a small act of resistance against forgetting and a means for reinvention.
+My Portuguese immigrant journey has taught me that migration shapes body and mind, leaving traces of absence, rupture and adaptation.
+Between these sensibilities — building and displacing — gathered pieces become carriers of memory, identity and resilience, each one a small act of resistance against forgetting and a means for reinvention.

-My practice is a way of thinking — a poetics of assembly.
-It allows for rupture, for multiplicity, for moments of unpredictability where image and material drift between what they were and what they are becoming.
-I am conscious of edges — the seams and overlaps where meanings blur, where brokenness begins to cohere.
+I view my practice as a way of thinking — a poetics of assembly.
+It allows for rupture, multiplicity and moments of unpredictability where image and material drift between what they were and what they are becoming.
+I am conscious of edges — the seams, gaps and overlaps where meanings blur, where brokenness begins to cohere.
 Mirroring the disrupted social and cultural conditions we inhabit, my work embraces uncertainty, dwelling in the in-between where partial truths and overlooked connections emerge.

 In my art, the personal and the collective intertwine, suggesting that what is fractured can also be generative, and that beauty, insight, and belonging often emerge from the fragments we carry.